top of page

 5. Improper conduct or unethical behaviour

-This policy should not be used to question business decisions made by the Playschemes/Cre8ing Music, or to raise any matters that are covered under other policies (eg discrimination or racial harassment).
+This policy should not be used to question business decisions made by the Playscheme, or to raise any matters that are covered under other policies (eg discrimination or racial harassment).
 Any allegations relating to child protection will follow the procedures set out in the Safeguarding Children policy.
 Any concerns relating to the employment conditions of an individual member of staff should be raised according to the procedures set out in the Staff Grievance policy.

 Raising a concern